lsprangers/lsprangers.github.io/docs/aws_sap/STORAGE.md

     - Works great for static objects that aren't updated often

 #### Indexing Objects
-- you can't natively index objects in S3, to do search we'd need to check all files / prefixes
+- You can't natively index objects in S3, to do search we'd need to check all files / prefixes
 - On new writes to S3 you can use an Event Notification to trigger a lambda function
 - Lambda would write object metadata and update indexes on DynamoDB
     - Search by date, total storage used by customers, find all objects w/ certain attribute, etc...